 Update 2012-01-19: The following paragraph has been rewritten; Cisco IOS release 15.1S supports RFC 4818.

 DHCPv6-RADIUS integration (RFC 4818) works correctly in Cisco IOS release 15.1(3)S and IOS XE.
-The documentation still totally confuses a careless reader (the sample RADIUS configuration is awesome #FAIL, just check the IPv6 prefixes); I published a sample tested Cisco IOS and RADIUS configuration, and you'll get all the details you need in my new Building Large IPv6 Access Networks webinar, where you'll also find descriptions of other new IPv6 features mentioned in this blog post.
+The documentation still totally confuses a careless reader (the sample RADIUS configuration is awesome #FAIL, just check the IPv6 prefixes).
+Just in case you might need it I published a sample tested Cisco IOS and RADIUS configuration.